jasonsbarr/how-to-think-like-a-programmer/manuscript/07-algorithms.md

 # Intermediate Programming

 Now that you've grasped the basics of programming in JavaScript, we'll take it up a level.
-We'll dig into more useful JavaScript features, and you'll also start learning more about algorithms, designing data structures, and how to design effective programs.
+We'll dig into more useful JavaScript features, and you'll also start learning more about algorithms, data structures, and how to design effective programs.

-# Basic Algorithms and Program Design
+# Basic Algorithms

 ## Declarative vs. Imperative Knowledge